bruneaug/DShield-SIEM/Troubleshooting/Troubleshooting_SIEM_and_Sensor.md

 sudo systemctl status dshieldfw
 ````
 ## Fixing Access to Cloud Sensor after Home IP Update
-If your home IP has changed, you need to login to the cloud sensor via the interface and edit the IPTables firewall to update the configuration.<br>
+If your home IP has changed, you need to login to the cloud sensor via the cloud provided interface and edit the IPTables firewall to update the configuration.<br>

 ```
 sudo vi /etc/network/iptables